micahwoods/atcweb3/content/post/flights-favorite-turf-photos-2023/index.md

 {{< figure src="sunshine-coast.jpg" caption="Sunshine Coast Golf & Country Club (British Columbia), March" >}}

-I went to Canada in March and has a chance to visit Jason Haines at Sunshine Coast Golf and Country Club (along with Tristan Tuplin at Blue Ocean).
+I went to Canada in March and had a chance to visit Jason Haines at Sunshine Coast Golf and Country Club (along with Tristan Tuplin at Blue Ocean).
 I was impressed with the quality of the playing surfaces achieved through---how to describe it---attention to fundamentals and managing the growth rate.
 Jason and I had a talk about this.
 Watch and see more [in this video](https://youtu.be/L8Q8v5SAzSo).

 {{< figure src="inasa.jpg" caption="Yamazakura at Inasa GC, Shizuoka, March" >}}